amercader/trfclab-old/content/authors/maria/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 # This is needed for the user to show up in the Teams widget
 authors:
- - admin
+ - maria

 user_groups:
- - Principal Investigator
+ - PhD Students
 ---

 Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.